Skip to main content

 Calendar

-• Training seminar in Paris: dates will be announced soon;
+• Training seminar in Paris: dates to be announced;

 History

-Number of startups by city between 2010 and 2023 in the United States
+Number of startups by city between 2010 and 2023 in North America

 TORONTO (Canada), 14 startups

-Most of the NETVA laureates come from research laboratories associated with the “grandes écoles” (higher education institutions), universities and public research organizations.
+Most NETVA program winners come from research laboratories associated with grandes écoles, universities and public research organizations.
 The geographical origin of the startups reflects in part the presence of major research institutions and recognized innovation centers.
-Even though a large proportion (43%) of laureates are located in Ile-de-France, the Paris metropolitan region, 25% are based in Occitanie, around Toulouse and Montpellier, and in the Auvergne-Rhône-Alpes region, around Lyon and Grenoble.
+Although a large proportion (43%) of prizewinners are located in the Paris region, 25% are based in Occitanie, around Toulouse and Montpellier, and in the Auvergne-Rhône-Alpes region, around Lyon and Grenoble.

-Since technological innovation in these regions is crucial to their economic development and the jobs of tomorrow, La Synapse pays particular attention to supporting deeptech throughout the French territory.
+Since technological innovation in the regions is crucial to their economic development and the jobs of tomorrow, La Synapse pays particular attention to supporting deeptech throughout France.

 Number of startups by region between 2010 and 2023 in France